Tuition and Financial Aid

 To alleviate the extraordinary expenses of COVID-19, the College has reduced expenses, eliminated positions and reallocated more than $20 million dollars in its FY 2021 budget to mitigate against the spread of this disease and safely open the campus to ensure our students can successfully continue their education.
 We have also taken considerable operational steps to configure the campus to meet the challenges created by COVID-19.
 In addition to new expenses and reconfigured spaces, the extraordinary costs of safety measures, such as weekly testing and testing supplies, even with the budget cuts, are difficult to absorb.
 Therefore, the costs of testing need to be shared with students and a new temporary COVID-19 fee has been assessed to cover testing costs.

 Mandatory COVID-19 Mitigation Fee

-All undergraduate and graduate students taking in-person classes, participating in an on-campus fellowship or athletics will need to participate in the College’s COVID-19 testing program.
-While Merrimack will subsidize the costs associated with testing, each student will be required to pay a mitigation fee each semester.
+All undergraduate and graduate students taking in-person classes or participating in an on-campus fellowship or athletics will need to participate in the College’s COVID-19 testing program.
+All students who come to campus are required to have two COVID-19 tests per week.
+The College is not increasing the testing fee for the additional test – further subsidizing the costs associated with testing – each student will be required to pay a mitigation fee each semester.
 At the time of publication, the federal government is still considering some funding to colleges for testing.
 Should Merrimack receive funding for testing, it will share a portion of these funds with students by crediting student accounts.
 Having a separate and transparent mitigation fee will make any credits easier to identify should funding become available.

 Full-Time Tuition and Comprehensive Fee